-These 10 simple habits will help you stay organized and be more productive with your days!
-(And they’re so easy to work into your daily routine!)
+These simple habits will help you stay organized and be more productive, and they’re so easy to implement into your daily routine!

 Lately I’ve been thinking a lot about habits.
 I’m realizing more and more that habits are so important because they are our natural default, what we resort to when we are going through the motions of our days.
 Forming good habits and sticking to them over time can build phenomenal long term results (whereas repeated bad habits over time will do the opposite– yikes)!